 Carrying over unused paid holiday

-A worker may wish to carry over unused holiday from the current leave year to the next.
+A worker may wish to carry over unused holidays from the current leave year to the next.

-Under European Union derived law, a worker must take at least four weeks' holiday per leave year.
+Under European Union (EU) derived law, a worker must take at least 4 weeks holiday per leave year.
 If they take less than this, they cannot carry it over.